Parliament House, Dublin: After 1800: Bank

-Continuing Symbolism
+Continuing symbolism

 Some of the building's contents survived.
-The ceremonial mace of the House of Commons remained in the family of the last Speaker of the House of Commons, John Foster, MP.
-The Bank of Ireland bought the Mace at a sale in Christie's in London in 1937.
+The ceremonial mace of the House of Commons remained in the family of the last Speaker of the House of Commons, John Foster.
+The Bank of Ireland bought the mace at a sale in Christie's in London in 1937.
 The Chair of the Speaker of the House of Commons is now in the possession of the Royal Dublin Society, while a bench from the Commons is in the Royal Irish Academy.
 Two original tapestries remain in the House of Lords.
-Designed by Dutch landscape painter William Van der Hagen, and woven by John Van Beaver, dating from circa 1733, the tapestries are unique.
+Designed by Dutch landscape painter Willem Van der Hagen, and woven by John van Beaver, dating from circa 1733, the tapestries are unique.
 One represents the "Battle of the Boyne" and the other the "Defence of Londonderry".
 Each tapestry has five portrait and narrative medallions around the central scene that depict, narrate and name central characters and events in the battles.
 Both also have "trophies of arms and figures of Fame below enclosed by fringed curtains".
 The chandelier of the House of Commons now hangs in the Examination Hall of Trinity College Dublin.
 The Woolsack, on which the Lord Chancellor of Ireland sat when chairing sessions of the House of Lords, is now back on display in the chamber.
 Copies of debates of the old Irish Parliament are now kept in Leinster House, keeping a direct link between the two eras.